-"Can Graduate Students do Army ROTC?"
+"Can Graduate Students join Army ROTC?"

 A common misconception for many prospective students is that Army ROTC is not an option for graduate students.
 Joining Army ROTC and becoming an officer is definitely possible as a graduate student but requires planning.
-Since a graduate student will automatically start off in the junior year of Army ROTC, certain requirements must be met even before a student begins there graduate program in order to make up the prerequisite 100 and 200 level ROTC courses.
+Since a graduate student will automatically start off in the junior year of Army ROTC, certain requirements must be met even before a student begins their graduate program in order to make up the prerequisite 100 and 200 level ROTC courses.

-Making up the MIlitary Science 100 and 200 level courses
+Making up the Military Science 100 and 200 Level Courses

-"Do I have to go on Active Duty?"
+- "Do I have to go on Active Duty?"

 As with all other students we are hoping to bring into our program and make officers we are looking at three sets of qualities: Scholar, Athlete and Leader.
-For graduate students we like to see individuals who completed there undergraduate degree with a 3.0 GPA or higher.
+For graduate students we like to see individuals who completed their undergraduate degree with a 3.0 GPA or higher.
 We also like to see individuals who have kept in good physical shape and show leadership potential.

 Questions or information on how to start